Business Broadband Speed Guide

 Hardware and wiring

-Use a wired Ethernet connection for stationary devices, as business broadband speed quickly drops with distance from the WiFi router.
+Use a network switch to connect devices with Ethernet cables where possible, as business broadband speed quickly drops with distance from the WiFi router.

 If a wireless connection is necessary, consider the positioning of your business broadband router.
 The speed of your connection will be diminished by walls and other obstructions that your wireless signal must travel through.